Hexton09/WebSleuth/README.md

 ## ⚙️ Env Config that you need to have
+* Follow the .env.example format
 * Clerk NextJS API keys (Public Key and Secret Key) for authentication
 * Bright Data Web unlocker - Username and password
   *  Go to brightData -> Register